massquantity/LibRecommender/doc/implementation_details.md

 The traditional implementation of UserCF / ItemCF is pre-allocating a user-user or item-item similarity matrix, then computing similarities between all users/items and fill in the matrix.
 However, this can be problematic for big data, because allocating a full user-user or item-item matrix may use a lot of memory.
 For example, for only about 100 thousand items, a (100,000, 100,000) matrix of numpy float64 will consume approximately 70 GB memory.
 So in LibRecommender we mainly use [scipy sparse matrices](https://docs.scipy.org/doc/scipy/reference/sparse.html) to store similarity matrix and save memory.

-Furthermore, computing all the user-user or item-item similarities requires iterating all data in for loops, which can be extremely slow in pure Python, so we use Cython to accelerate this process.
+Furthermore, computing all the user-user or item-item similarities requires iterating all data in for loops, which can be extremely slow in pure Python, so we use Cython with multi-threading to bypass the [Python GIL](https://wiki.python.org/moin/GlobalInterpreterLock).
 Also for the same purpose, we apply the [inverted index](https://en.wikipedia.org/wiki/Inverted_index) technic when computing similarities for better speed.
 The implementation is in [**_similarities.pyx**](https://github.com/massquantity/LibRecommender/blob/master/libreco/utils/_similarities.pyx), and users can choose whether to use forward index or inverted index by setting the `mode` parameter:

 ```python
 >>> model = UserCF(..., mode="invert") # or "forward", note that "forward" mode can be much slower than "invert" mode